On suspensions, and conjugacy of hyperbolic automorphisms (and of a few more): Abstract

 We remark that the conjugacy problem for pairs of hyperbolic automorphisms of a finitely presented group (typically a free group) is decidable.
 The solution that we propose uses the isomorphism problem for the suspensions, and the study of their automorphism group.
-In the last part of the paper we attempt to extend our strategy to some cases of relatively hyperbolic automorphisms of a free group.